Energinet-DataHub/greenforce-frontend/libs/dh/shared/feature-flags/README.md

 The `created` property is danish locale `dd-mm-yyyy`.
 Feature flags use this property internally to check for old feature flags.

 The `disabledEnvironments` property is an array of the environments you wan't to disable the feature, for ex., `prod.`

+## Remove a feature flag

+The recommended way to remove a feature flag is to remove the entry from the `dhFeatureFlagsConfig.` The compiler will then error in all the files using that feature flag, making it easier to identify the usage of the feature flag.

 ## Using a feature flag

 Feature flags can be used by the `*dhFeatureflag` directive or the `DhFeatureFlagsService.`